-- 3. Select the document that you want to access.
-The document appears in the workspace. - 7 Tip: You can rotate the document.
+3. Select the document that you want to access.

+The document appears in the workspace.

 An operation contains a list of BOM items necessary to perform the operation.
 As an operator, you can access the BOM section to specify the consumption of the BOM items for a product.